JohnathonNow/Bending/README.md

 As of 2020 the game can be built using maven and Java 8+.
 Simply clone this repo, cd into its root, and run `mvn package`.
-This will create a jar file under the target directory, which can be run through `java -jar ./target/bending-1.0-SNAPSHOT.jar`
+This will create a jar file under the target directory, which can be run through `java -jar ./target/bending.jar`

-If you don't want to build it yourself, you can simply download the latest release from this page and run that jar file.
+If you don't want to build it yourself, you can simply [download the latest release](https://github.com/JohnathonNow/Bending/releases/latest/download/bending.jar) from this page and run that jar file.

 Playing